stefkn/steken.dev/src/markdown/gatsby_adventure.md

 [^10]: Along with about a billion dependencies... !<div style="max-width: 400px"> ![A boy with a very very large backpack with the caption, "a simple web page" / "2GB node modules"](../images/article_images/node_modules_backpack.jpeg) </div>

 [^11]: Technically, it will respond with a place where you can fetch the bundle of JS from, like a CDN (Content Delivery Network) but the effect is the same.

+[^12]: Not to be confused with the DARPANET / ARPANET, the earliest incarnation of a nationwide computer network (that would become the Internet)